Archive for the ‘We Are Family’ Category

 So here it is… a little slideshow of Xabier meeting his siblings (and maternal grandparents and uncle) for the first time.
 Not to mention the debut of my post partum, manas (swollen) look.
 But I don’t care.
 It was a special day and since you’re like NEVER here anymore, I’m happy to share it with you and the oh… five other people who read our blog.

 These pictures help me forget the awful, awful post op pain I experienced the next day when they reduced my pain meds (uuughh!)
-But mostly, they make me incredibly thankful for all crazy love I have in my life.
+But mostly, they make me incredibly thankful for all the crazy love I have in my life.

 I was cleaning my room today and found our Good Housekeeping feature.
 After reading the article, I felt guilty and ashamed so here I am, not necessarily back from real world hectic chaos because I’m still in a busy whirl.
 Point is, I managed to find time to post.
 I’ve been meaning to share with you this afternoon of pure laughter and fun that was Easter Sunday.
 Insert snarky comment on late post here.